XucherCH/splfsam/README.md

-# Our code will be available since it is accepted.
+# Our code for SPLF-SAM: SELF-PROMPTING SEGMENT ANYTHING MODEL FOR LIGHT FIELD SALIENT OBJECT DETECTION has been fully Released #